junxit/us-congress-bills-111/metadata.md

 - 2009-03-17 — Introduced in Senate
 - 2009-03-17 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 - 2009-03-17 — Sponsor introductory remarks on measure.
 (CR S3177-3178)
+- 2009-04-01 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2009-04-29 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 111-15.
+- 2009-04-29 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 111-15.
+- 2009-04-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 53.